aha-app/graphiti-graphql/README.md

 ## Credits

-The code for this gem was originally based on [wade-tandy/graphiti-graphql](https://github.com/wadetandy/graphiti-graphql).
+* The code for this gem was originally based on [wade-tandy/graphiti-graphql](https://github.com/wadetandy/graphiti-graphql).
+* Some testing patterns and fixtures were borroed from Graphiti itself.

 ## License